Sky high thinking: Could we all soon own a drone?

 "We can now build a reliable, durable UAV system for £20,000 or less, when a low-flying helicopter can cost £6,000 an hour to run.

-"The potential is massive if we can solve the problem of flying in non-segregated airspace."'Sense and avoid'
+"The potential is massive if we can solve the problem of flying in non-segregated airspace."

 Most civil aviation authorities will only allow larger, longer-range UAVs into civilian "non-segregated" airspace once they have demonstrated "detect and avoid" capabilities that make collisions almost impossible.